-You may be thinking why am I feeling fatigue or tired in your pregnancy??
-The answer is – Tiredness is a common symptom during pregnancy.
-Some women may feel exhausted throughout their pregnancy, while some may hardly feel tired at all.
-Although experience with tiredness tends to vary, most women will feel more tired than usual during their pregnancy.
-Tiredness during pregnancy is most common during the first trimester.
-It tends to go away during the second trimester, but will usually return in the third trimester.
+You might be thinking why am I feeling tired or fatigue on your pregnancy??
+The solution is Tiredness is a frequent symptom during pregnancy.
+Some girls may feel tired during their pregnancy, though others might barely feel tired in any way.
+Although experience with fatigue tends to change, the majority of women are going to feel more tired than usual during their pregnancy.
+Tiredness during pregnancy is the most frequent during the first trimester.
+It tends to go away throughout the second trimester, however, will generally come back in the next trimester.

 It’s completely normal to feel tired when you’re pregnant.
 During early pregnancy, hormonal changes are likely the cause of fatigue.
 At the moment, huge changes are taking place in your body, which can make you feel extremely tired.
 Even though it’s frustrating, being tired is actually a good sign, since (like nausea) it indicates that your pregnancy hormones are circulating and your body is hard at work helping your baby grow.

 There is not much you can do to banish your tiredness, instead follow these steps:

 Listen To Your Body – have enough rest during your pregnancy

 Adequate rest, sleep and naps are now a must, not a luxury, so do everything you can to make time for rest.
 Even at work take 15 minutes nap, which is good for your health